Arrowhead High School: Athletics

 The 2009–2010 boys' basketball team advanced to the state tournament for the first time since 2006, beating defending state champion Madison Memorial for the state championship.
 It was the first time Arrowhead had made it to the state finals and the school's first state basketball title.
 Coaching the Warhawks is Craig Haase.
 Before Haase the coach was Andrew Cerroni, who was named coach of Hamilton (Sussex) despite continually losing at Arrowhead at record paces.

 Arrowhead's girls' gymnastics team won its first state championship, after having been runner-up the previous year.
 The boys' track and field team took home its third state championship, defeating Menomonee Falls.
 On the same day, the boys' golf team won the state championship.
 Arrowhead took home six state championships in the 2008–2009 school year.

 In 2004, the boys' soccer team was ranked seventh in the nation in a poll of the National Soccer Coaches Association of America (NSCAA)/Adidas.
 In 2008, the boys' soccer team was ranked 24th in the nation in the same poll.
 In 2009, the soccer team advanced to the state tournament defeating Marquette in the quarterfinals.

 The boys' and girls' lacrosse teams both took state titles in 2007, and in 2006, the boys' team was state runner-up.
 The school offers girls' ice hockey and girls' field hockey.
 Arrowhead, the first public school in Wisconsin to offer field hockey, claimed state titles in 2006 and 2007.
 The boys' track team won the state title in 2004 for the first time since 1965.
 Arrowhead's boys' cross country team won the state title in 2010 and 2011.

 The high school has the winningest summer baseball coach in Wisconsin high school history, Tim O'Driscoll.
 Through the 2009 summer season, he had compiled a 742–234 record, a .767 winning percentage.
 In 2006, Arrowhead's baseball team was the WIAA state runner-up after losing to Marquette.
 On May 25, 2007, before Arrowhead's game against Kettle Moraine, the school's baseball field was renamed O'Driscoll Field in honor of the coach.
 Arrowhead's summer baseball team advanced to the state tournament in 1973, 1975, 1979, 1999, 2000, 2006, and 2009, with title game appearances in 1973, 1975, 1979, 2006, and 2009.
 The Warhawks won the state title in 1979 by defeating West Bend East.
 They repeated that feat in the summer of 2009 by defeating defending 2008 champion Marquette.

 In 2006 the Arrowhead Cheer & Stunt team won the WACPC (Wisconsin Association of Cheer/Pom Coaches) State Championship in the Small Co-ed Division.

-Football

-The Arrowhead Warhawks football team has appeared in 9 of the last 16 WIAA State Division 1 football finals, a state record.
-On September 4, 2009 Arrowhead dedicated the stadium to Coach Tom Taraska, making the official stadium name Pfeiffer Field at Taraska Stadium.